kabbagepatch/kabbagepatch/README.md

 ---

-I work at Oracle, building Jenkins pipelines and other developer tooling for dozens of teams to build thousands of different projects on our platform.
+Professionally, I work at Oracle, building Jenkins pipelines and other developer tooling for dozens of teams to build thousands of different projects on our platform.
 It's more fun and interesting than it sounds given the breadth of languages and technologies I get to work with, but also means I have to deal with all sorts of bugs and support issues.
 Before that I used to work at Cerner making full stack apps in React and Ruby on Rails with some more Java backend work.

 ---